Members: Also reference the FAQ in the “MEMBERS” navigation menu.

 ISEAI is a thriving, respectful, and collaborative community of medical professionals, researchers, students, and indoor environmental professionals with an interest in environmentally acquired illness (EAI).
-Affiliate membership is extended to the interested public.
+Non-Professional Supporting membership is extended to the interested public.

 Our mission is to restore health to individuals with environmentally acquired illnesses through clinical practice, education, and research.
 We will accomplish this by raising awareness of environmental causes of inflammatory illnesses and supporting the optimal health of individuals affected by these illnesses.

 If you are interested in joining us, Apply Here.
 Membership offers many benefits and members have access to various website features.
 These include leading edge information on how environmental exposures cause health problems, and what can be done to solve them.

 In addition to the benefits and access to the website features listed on the Join page, members can also submit content for posting on our ISEAI.org Website, Facebook Page, and other social media.